philipdelff/NMsim/README.md

 `NMsim` makes extensive use of functionality provided by the `NMdata` package.
-For most recent features of `NMsim` to work, make sure to at least keep `NMdata` updated to latest CRAN or MPN realease.
+For most recent features of `NMsim` to work, make sure to at least keep `NMdata` updated to latest CRAN or MPN release.

 ## Simulate a Nonmem model from R
 In its simplest use, a simulation of the model stored in